Who are we?

 - We have published a mental health survey to capture how young people think about their mental health, what causes them stress, their knowledge of local and national support, and of course, the impact of COVID-19 on their wellbeing.
 We are using the responses to help us map where young people need more information and support.
 Please help us by sharing the survey as widely as possible.
 View our promotional video on YouTube here.

-- We have shared initial survey findings with decision makers at local Councils, NHS across the North West London footprint, Public Health England and various community partners.
+- We have shared some of these insights with decision makers at regional level, with local Councils, NHS across the North West London footprint, Public Health England and various community partners.

 - We have started a COVID-19 blog series to offer advice and guidance from young people, to young people,